 The Offset Zero function performs a quick offset calibration on the optical channel.
-Since the primary source of calibration error on the optical channel is offset drift, this function is useful between the plug-in module vertical calibrations if the plug-in module has not been removed or reinstalled and the operating temperature has not changed more than $\pm 5^{\circ}\mathrm{C}$.
-In order to ensure that instrument specifications are met, perform the plug-in vertical calibration.
+Since the primary source of calibration error on the optical channel is offset drift, this function is useful:

+after the plug-in module vertical calibration described in Chapter 3 has been performed, and if the plug-in module has not been removed and reinstalled.